 - Corda’s design comes with regulatory and supervisory observer nodes.

-- Corda blockchain platforms supports a wide variety of consensus mechanism.
+- Corda blockchain platforms support a wide variety of consensus mechanism.

 - Built on industry-standard tools